The Pirates Who Don't Do Anything: A VeggieTales Movie

-The Pirates Who Don't Do Anything: A VeggieTales Movie is a 2008 American animated adventure comedy film directed by Mike Nawrocki, written by Phil Vischer, produced by Big Idea and distributed by Universal Pictures.
-It is the second of the two theatrical films to feature characters from the VeggieTales video series following Jonah: A VeggieTales Movie in 2002, and is the only VeggieTales media that does not explicitly mention God or Biblical morals.
-However, several scenes parallel Scripture, such as characters not knowing when the King will return.
-This is also the final film in the franchise to feature any involvement from Vischer and Nawrocki before their departure from Big Idea in 2021.
+The Pirates Who Don't Do Anything: A VeggieTales Movie is a 2008 animated adventure comedy film directed by Mike Nawrocki and written by Phil Vischer.
+Produced by Big Idea Productions, Veggie Pirates Productions, and animated by Starz Animation, it is the second of the two theatrical films to feature characters from the VeggieTales video series, following Jonah: A VeggieTales Movie (2002).
+The film stars the voices of Vischer, Nawrocki, Laura Gerow, Yuri Lowenthal, Cam Clarke, Alan Lee, and Tim Hodge.

+The film follows three lazy busboys—Elliot, Sedgewick, and George—who all dream of stardom despite being slackers.
+One day, they are sent to the 17th century via a magical "Helpseeker" to rescue a royal family from Robert the Terrible, an evil pirate.

-The film was released in theaters on January 11, 2008, to mixed reviews from critics, who criticized the script but praised the animation.
-The film was a box-office bomb, grossing only $13 million worldwide on a $15 million budget.
-A third theatrical VeggieTales film titled LarryBoy, is set for release in 2026.
+The film was released in theaters on January 11, 2008, by Universal Pictures.
+It received mixed reviews from critics, and was a box-office bomb, grossing $13 million on a $15 million budget.

 Plot

 In the 17th century, an evil pirate named Robert the Terrible attacks and boards one of the Kingdom of Monterria's ships, capturing his teenage nephew Prince Alexander.
-Eluding the pirates, Alexander's younger sister Princess Eloise and her servant Willory (played by Archibald Asparagus) send a device that the king made, called a "Helpseeker," to find heroes to save Alexander.
+Eluding the pirates, Alexander's younger sister Princess Eloise and her worrisome servant Willory (played by Archibald Asparagus) send a device that the king made, called a "Helpseeker," to find heroes to save Alexander.

-In modern times, three misfits: the passive George (played by Pa Grape), the lazy Sedgewick (played by Mr. Lunt), and the timid Elliot (played by Larry the Cucumber) are employees at a pirate-themed dinner theater.
+In modern times, three misfits: the passive George (played by Pa Grape), the doubtful Sedgewick (played by Mr. Lunt), and the timid Elliot (played by Larry the Cucumber) are employees at a pirate-themed dinner theater.
 Although they want to be seen as heroes by their loved ones, as lowly cabin boys they believe their dream is unattainable.
 After accidentally damaging the set while auditioning for the show one night, they are fired and thrown into an alley.
 The Helpseeker locates them and, after Elliot activates the device, transports the trio back in time to Monterria.

 Meeting the Princess and Willory, the group sets off to Jolly Joe's Tavern where they learn that Robert, the younger brother of the king before being banished, has kidnapped Alexander in the hopes of exacting revenge on the king.
 Setting sail in search of the whereabouts of Robert's hideout, Robert's men capture Eloise and Willory.
 As George and Elliot continue on their quest, a cowardly Sedgewick decides to stay behind in a cave filled with "cheese curls".
-After the two leave, Sedgewick discovers the curls are instead living worm-like creatures which chase him out of the cave, forcing him to overcome his fear and laziness.
+After the two leave, Sedgewick discovers the curls are instead living worm-like creatures which chase him out of the cave, forcing him to overcome his fear and doubt.